zilishen/documentation/content/nms/nim/how-to/nginx/manage-nginx-configs-with-templates.md

 - Each template must be in its own directory within the archive.
 - Directories should contain all related template files (.tmpl for templates, .json for JSON schemas) and a `meta.json` file that includes metadata such as the template's name, description, author, type, and unique identifier (UID).

-Optionally, you can sign your archive with a digital signature for verification upon import.
-This process involves creating a cryptographic hash of the archive file and signing it with a private key.

 #### Required archive structure

 ``` text